10 new international researchers selected as MAK’IT fellows

 Mohammad Raayatpanah

-Mohammad Ali Raayatpanah is assistant professor Department of Mathematical and Computer Sciences at Kharazmi University (Iran).
+Mohammad Ali Raayatpanah is associate professor Department of Mathematical and Computer Sciences at Kharazmi University (Iran).
 Dr. Raayatpanah is an outstanding researcher in the fields of operations research and distributed computing, with special interest in linear and integer programming applications, network flows theory and algorithms, communication networks, and network coding.
 Mohammad Ali Raayatpanah received his B.Sc. degree from Kashan University, Esfahan, Iran, in 2004, and the M.Sc. and Ph.D. degrees from Tehran University, Tehran, Iran, in Applied Mathematics, in 2006 and 2013, respectively.
 His research project is ‘Mathematical Programming and Robust Optimization Techniques for Resilient and Sustainable Green Food Supply Chains‘ at the Laboratory of Computer Science, Robotics and Microelectronics of Montpellier.

 FIAS FellowshipS